Vedanta Society: Vedanta Society of St. Louis

+Ramakrishna Vedanta Society, Boston

+The Ramakrishna Vedanta Society, Boston was founded in 1909, and is one of the oldest Vedanta Society in North America.
+It is a branch of Ramakrishna Order founded by Swami Vivekananda.

+Swami Paramananda founded the Vedanta center in Boston in 1909.
+In 1941 Swami Akhilananda moved it to its present location at 58 Deerfield Street, Boston, MA.
+After Akhilananda died in 1962, Swami Sarvagatananda led the Vedanta Society for forty years until his formal retirement in 2002.

+Swami Tyagananda became the head of the Society in 2002, after the retirement of Swami Sarvagatananda.
+The Society provides spiritual seekers and students from local colleges and universities, participates in interfaith gatherings and promotes coexistence of the various religious traditions of the world.

 Vedanta Society of Portland

-An early attempt to start a Portland Vedanta study group in 1925 was initiated by Swami Prabhavananda, who had been the assistant in the San Francisco Center, but the group disbanded when Prabhavananda went on to establish the Vedanta Society of Southern California in 1930.
-Swami Devatmananda established a permanent Center in 1932 and acquired the large retreat property 20 miles outside of Portland.
+After an early attempt to start a Portland Vedanta study group in 1925 by Swami Prabhavananda, Swami Devatmananda established a permanent Center in 1932 and acquired the large retreat property 20 miles outside of Portland.
 Swami Aseshananda, who had been the assistant minister under Swami Prabhavananda in Hollywood, took over in 1955 and remained in charge until his death in 1996.
-In Aseshananda's later years, in his 90s, he was the most senior monk in the Ramakrishna Order and the last living monastic disciple of Holy Mother, Sri Sarada Devi, the wife of Sri Ramakrishna.
+In Aseshananda's later years, in his 90s, he was the most senior monk in the Ramakrishna Order and the last living monastic disciple of Sarada Devi, the wife of Ramakrishna.

-Similar organizations
+Similar organisations

 The term "Vedanta Society" generally refers to branches of the Ramakrishna Order.
-Other societies, groups, organizations, and institutes which are aligned with this mission and goal of teaching Vedanta include the following, but are not limited to:
+Other societies, groups, organisations, and institutes which are aligned with this mission and goal of teaching Vedanta include the following, but are not limited to: